 Tub and Tile Scrub

-Tub and Tile Scrub.
 I don’t know about you, but the tub is one of my least favorite things to clean.
-I don’t understand how the place you wash yourself can get some grimy and gross.
-It just seems wrong!
 Castile soap is a great tool for getting the pesky tub clean.
-Sprinkle baking soda over the area you want to clean, then spray it with a solution made from 1 part castile to 3 parts water.
+Sprinkle baking soda over the area you want to clean, then spray it with a solution made from 1 part Castile to 3 parts water.
 Let it sit for a minute if needed, and then scrub!

 Nasal Congestion

-Nasal Congestion.
-Up your peppermint oil/steam bath game with some castile oil.
-To a bowl of steamy water, add 1 tablespoon castile soap, a few drops of eucalyptus oil, and a few drops of peppermint oil.
+Up your steam bath game with some Castile oil.
+To a bowl of steamy water, add 1 tablespoon Castile soap, a few drops of eucalyptus oil, and a few drops of peppermint oil.
 If your kids are too little to hold their head over a bowl of hot water, you can achieve the same effect by adding the same ingredients to a hot bath – bonus, it’ll get them clean in the process!

 Shampoo

-Shampoo.
-You can use about ½ tablespoon of castile oil to replace your shampoo, or if you want something more resembling typical shampoo both in smell and foam (plus less tangles), try this recipe from Wellness Mama that uses coconut milk!
+You can use about 1/2 tablespoon of Castile oil to replace your shampoo, or if you want something more resembling typical shampoo both in smell and foam (plus less tangles), try this homemade shampoo recipe from Wellness Mama that uses coconut milk!

 Floor Cleaner

-Floor cleaner.
-Add ½ cup soap to 3 gallons of hot water for a floor cleaner that works on any floor surface, including wood.
-I'm in love with the peppermint soap for this!
-There's something so fresh and clean smelling when it comes to the natural mint and I love it.
+Add 1/2 cup Castile soap to 3 gallons of hot water for a floor cleaner that works on any floor surface, including wood.
+I’m in love with the peppermint soap for this!
+There’s something so fresh and clean smelling when it comes to the natural peppermint and I love it.

 https://draxe.com/castile-soap/